How to get organized when you do not have much time to sew?

 4. Plan the steps

-As the saying goes "to eat an elephant, you have to do it one bite at a time" well for your project, I advise you to do the same; that is to break down the different steps into time units...
+As the saying goes, "to eat an elephant, you have to do it one bite at a time," well for your project, I advise you to do the same; that is, break the different steps into time units...
 Let me explain 😊

-In each project, you will more or less always have the same type of steps such as:
+In every project, you will more or less always have the same types of steps like:

 - assembly and sewing proper

-- finishing: attaching bias tape, placing buttons, hems...
+- finishing touches: attaching bias tape, placing buttons, hems...

 My advice

-- Assign a duration to each step of your project, schedule it in your week/month as an important task.
-For my part, once or twice a week, I reserve 1 to 1.5 hours after dinner to do a step of a project.
-This still leaves me time to enjoy my evening with my partner but also to advance on my project.
+• Assign a duration to each step of your project, schedule it in your week/month as an important task.
+For me, once or twice a week, I reserve 1 to 1.5 hours after dinner to do a step of a project.
+This still leaves me time to enjoy my evening with my partner but also to make progress on my project.
 I decide that this time is for me and for my passion.

-- Don't rush!
-One step at a time 😊 It's better to plan 5 small steps in the week than to have to add rip-it-up steps that will make you angry and erase the joy of having progressed in your sewing.
+• Don’t rush!
+One step at a time 😊 It’s better to plan 5 small steps in the week than to have to add quick-fix steps that will annoy you and erase the joy of having moved forward in your sewing.

-- Celebrate the small steps.
-I mean this without playing "mother positivity" change your mindset...
-Instead of saying: "I'm not progressing in my project" say "today, I cut all my pieces and tomorrow I tackle the overlocking"
+• Celebrate the small steps.
+I mean, without playing "mom positivity," change your mindset...
+Instead of saying: "I’m not making progress on my project," say "Today, I cut all my pieces and tomorrow I’ll tackle the overlocking."

-This change of perspective is really important for you and even your surroundings.
+This change of perspective is really important for you and even those around you.

 Cutting pieces and overlocking